leonardokhorliey/Gallerix/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.9.

+## Before running the application

+Open Terminal and navigate to the root directory of this app.

+Run `npm install -g @angular/cli` if it is not already available.

+Run `npm install @fortawesome/fontawesome-svg-core` , `npm install @fortawesome/free-solid-svg-icons` and `npm install @fortawesome/angular-fontawesome@` to install FontAwesome for rendering Solid Icons.

+Run `npm install -g json-server` to install mock JSON Server for our Fake JSON BackEnd.

+Run `json-server --watch db.json` to set the `db.json` file as the fake backend server.

+Since no backend server, create `assets` folder in `src` directory and save the images to be uploaded in the folder.

+Run `npm install lodash --save` to install lodash package if not already available.

+On uploading a picture, enter the path direct path to the picture e.g `image1.jpg` or `myimage.png` into the text input area.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.